gyakoo/spooky/README.txt

 KNOWN ISSUES
 ============
-- Bad performance on Fullscreen on huge target sizes (4K)
-	- Because the game RenderTarget is created out of actual Target and the PS is unoptimized
 - Some rooms can be generated disconnected.
 It's a major issue, but happens few times.
 Restart then.
 	- Algorithm to find disconnected clusters has some bug.

+- Bad performance on Fullscreen on huge target sizes (4K)
+	- Because the game RenderTarget is created out of actual Target and the PS is unoptimized

+	UPDATE: This is solved last minute fix (clamping to 1920x1080) but haven't been tested much :()

 mmrom@microsoft.com